Skip to main content

 Advancing our understanding of genetic influence on cardiovascular health requires a more granular examination of specific gene variants, or polymorphisms.
 These subtle differences in the genetic code are not defects; they are common variations that create the diverse tapestry of human physiology.

-In the context of testosterone, they fine-tune the body’s response to androgens, with significant, measurable effects on the over decades.
+In the context of testosterone, they fine-tune the body’s response to androgens, with significant, measurable effects on the cardiovascular system over decades.
 By exploring these polymorphisms, we move from a general concept of genetic predisposition to a more precise, mechanistic appreciation of how your DNA shapes your health.

 How Does Androgen Receptor Variation Directly Impact Vascular Health?